-To be eligible for HERDC books must be published by a commercial publisher.
+To be eligible for ERA books must be published by a commercial publisher or have undergone an independent peer-review prior to publication.
 A commercial publisher is one for which the core business is producing books and distributing them for sale.

 Print-on-demand, vanity press and companies that specialise primarily in the publication of theses are not considered commercial publishers.
 These publishers:

 - Exert little or no editorial control or peer-review process.

 - May refer to themselves as Joint Venture Publishers or Partnership Publishers.

 - Sometimes charge authors a fee for publishing their work.

 - Examples include VDM Publishing House and LAP Lambert Academic Press.